8 TED Talks Every Woman Should Watch In Her 20’s

-The brilliant mind behind the book Eat, Pray, Love strikes again with her vulnerable talk discussing success and failure and how to carry on regardless of the outcome.
-Elizabeth Gilbert explains that while Eat, Pray, Love was an incredible break in her otherwise underwhelming writing career.
+The brilliant mind behind the book Eats, Pray, Love strikes again with her vulnerable talk, discussing success and failure and how to carry on regardless of the outcome.
+Elizabeth Gilbert explains that Eat, Pray, Love was an incredible break in her otherwise underwhelming writing career.
 Because of this, she felt immense pressure for her next book because she knew it would be a disappointment in comparison.
-That is why this one made the list of TED talks every woman should watch in her 20’s.
+That is why this one made the list of TED talks every woman should watch in her 20s.

-Due to her extreme passion and love for writing, however, Elizabeth pressed on and continued to create great books regardless of if they fail miserably or succeed beautifully.
-Writing is Elizabeth’s home, something that she loves more than she loves herself.
+Due to her extreme passion and love for writing, however, Elizabeth pressed on and continued to create great books regardless of if they failed miserably or succeeded beautifully.
+Writing is Elizabeth’s home, something she loves more than herself.

 6. “One Life-Changing class you never took” by Alexa von Tobel

-“Right now 84% of college graduates said that they need more help when it comes to personal finance but they’re not getting it.”
+“Right now, 84% of college graduates said they need more help with personal finance, but they’re not getting it.”

-As much as we hate to admit it, money will be significant throughout our entire lives.
-Despite that fact, personal finance is rarely taught in high schools and colleges across the United States.
-Most of us will learn about money from our parents and loved ones.
-And we hope you learn something from this video because this is another one of our TED talks every woman should watch in her 20’s.
+As much as we hate to admit it, money will be significant throughout our lives.
+Yet, despite that, personal finance is rarely taught in high schools and colleges across the United States.
+So instead, most of us will learn about money from our parents and loved ones.
+And we hope you know something from this video because this is another one of our TED talks every woman should watch in her 20s.

-Alexa offers five critical financial principles that can benefit you and your money for years to come: live with a budget, prioritize debt repayment, build and maintain an emergency savings fund, negotiate your salary and start saving for retirement now.
+Alexa offers five critical financial principles that can benefit you and your money for years: live with a budget, prioritize debt repayment, build and maintain an emergency savings fund, negotiate your salary, and start saving for retirement now.
 Check out Alexa’s book below.

 7. “Listening to Shame” by Brené Brown

 Being vulnerable can be a terrifying thing.
 Brené Brown’s first TED Talk on the power of vulnerability became a viral sensation.
-She says that “vulnerability is the birthplace of innovation, creativity, and change.”
+But, she says, “vulnerability is the birthplace of innovation, creativity, and change.”

-Brené brings up such a great point that explains why TED Talks are so popular and powerful.
-She identifies that TED is the failure conference.
+Brené makes a great point explaining why TED Talks are so popular and influential.
+She identifies that TED is a failure conference.

 Everyone that gets on stage to talk has failed in some form at some time.
-Despite how scary vulnerability is, great things can come from it.
-Shame will tell you that you aren’t good enough, to sit back down and be quiet.
+Yet, despite its scary vulnerability, great things can come from it.
+Shame will tell you you aren’t good enough to sit back down and be quiet.
 Brené says that our goal in life should be to dare greatly.

 One way to make sure that happens?
 Silence shame with empathy and watch those around you stand up, be vulnerable, and dare greatly.
 Check out one of Brené’s books below.